 - Because support is a billable charge, help desk calls usually need to be approved by an authorized gatekeeper.
 Every call to the help desk becomes a mini “business decision,” which prevents problems from getting fixed and elongates downtime.

 Fully Managed = All-You-Can-Eat Support

-- Generally intended for small to mid-sized businesses with no dedicated IT personnel on staff.
+- Generally intended for small to medium-sized businesses with no dedicated IT personnel on staff.

 - This type of plan usually gets priced per end user.

 - There is typically a higher monthly minimum charge, but under this type of plan, you get unlimited 24X7 help desk and onsite support for a flat rate.